 International Student and Scholar Services (ISSS) encourages all international students and scholars to file taxes in compliance with federal and state tax regulations.
-ISSS staff members are unable to give individual tax advice.
+ISSS Advisors are unable to give individual tax advice - members of the NRA-VITA volunteer tax program who administer the tax workshops and respond to the email@example.com email are the only ISSS staff able to advise on F-1 and J-1 tax issues.

 Tax Return Preparation Software